reactorynet/reactory-express-server/README.md

 `> cp reactory-server/config/reactory/.env.sample reactory-server/config/reactory/.env.local`
 Changes your variables to match the directories to where you have installed your server and where you want your data folder.

+You can also run the [addconfig.sh](/bin/addconfig.sh) command to create an environment file in the reactory-server/config folder.

+`>bin/addconfig.sh <config-name> <environment>`

+The config-name is the name of the configuration file you want to create.
+The environment is the environment you want to create the configuration for.
+You can use the same utility to generate client configuration files as well.

 ## Install Reactory Core Library
 The [Reactory Core library](https://github.com/reactorynet/reactory-core) is currently not published to npm, so you need to install it locally.
 The easiest way to do this is to run the following commands.